Make up for lost instructional time by focusing on the most critical reading and math skills at every grade level.See the Focus Skills Research

 The graph below shows the number of Focus Skills or domain groups by grade for the selected subject and state.
 For more information about a grade’s Focus Skills, hover the mouse over the grade’s bar and then click or tap the bar.
 You’ll then see a summary of the Focus Skills for the domain you clicked or tapped.
 To view detailed information about all the Focus Skills for the grade, click the View Details link in the pop-up.

 Focus Skills are also available for Spanish reading for pre-K to grade 12.

 Click your state—or use the dropdown menu—to access full lists of Focus Skills.

 If learning is a staircase, then all steps are not created equal.
-In math especially, some skills are extraordinarily difficult for students to master.
+In both reading and math, some skills are extraordinarily difficult for students to master.
 We call these skills Trip Steps because they can cause a stumble in learning.
-See a list of Trip Steps, which span pre-K to Algebra 1.
+See lists of Trip Steps, which span kindergarten through high school.